-79. Improved income generation activities at community level: Under component 1Through the improved pasture management plans, communities will be able to improve livestock productivity from the current 22,047 sales in the two landscapes by 20%,translating to an estimated additional income of E10,000 (approximately USD 650) per household annually that will be generated from livestock sales.
+74. Improved income generation activities at community level: Through the improved pasture management plans, communities will be able to improve livestock productivity 20% thus consequently more 20% increase in livestock sales, translating to an estimated additional income of E10,000 (approximately USD 650) per household annually that will be generated from livestock sales.
 Wetlands management's plans will enable the production of biodiversity material which communities will benefit from harvesting to create and sell hand craft equipment for local and international markets native medicinal plants.

 Communal woodlots under management generate income through selling of firewood Communities will also generate income from sales of native plant seedlings from the two public nurseries for ecosystem restoration.
 Honey sales from local natural plants with medicinal properties will increase profits to communities.
 It is projected that each beekeeping household could produce 50 kilograms of honey per year, generating an income of E3,000 (approximately USD 200) annually from honey sales.
 With 300 households participating, this could amount to E900,000 (approximately USD 60,000) annually.
 The focus on developing alternative income-generating activities, diversifies income sources, reducing reliance on a single ecosystem and thereby mitigating economic risks.
 Additional income generating activities are designed with a particular focus on women and youth, empowering these vulnerable groups through entrepreneurship and skill development, thereby fostering economic independence and resilience.
 Enhancing production, reducing post-harvest losses, increasing market driven products, usage of drought tolerant, protein rich and early maturing varieties, which are climate resilient will encourage economic benefits.